glurp/dsl-gtk/README.md

 NEW : 3.13.0 !!
 16-05-2016 :
 * ruiby_require working: if a gem is not installed, ask to user if installation, do it, and reload it
-* Stock icones and famfamfam correction: label/button/image are now working with stockname and famfamfam name
+* Stock icones and famfamfam correction: label/button/image are now working with stock names and famfamfam names
 * Samples/icones.rb creation: search/show an incon in Gtk Stock/embeded famfamfam
 * force gtk 3.0.7 ( 3.0.8 has a big bug on DrawingArea resize, so all gadgets scratchs...). if 3.0.8 is needed , intall it manually  (3.0.8 has callback with mouse position working on DrawingArea, better demos, ...)

 TODO  :

+* [x] Stock and famfamfam bug for default icones
+* [x] Create a icone selector for helping to find good icone
+* [x] corrections in ruiby_require(?)
+* [x] complete treeview and tree_grid,
 * [ ] Gadget api: actual gadgets are cairo drawing => to be encapsuled
 * [ ] refactor samples demos with last improve: dynvar/autoslot...
 * [ ] resolve 100% gtk3 deprecated warning
-* [x] corrections in ruiby_require(?)
-* [x] complete treeview and tree_grid,
 * [ ] complete rspec => 99% coverage ?